 Albania doesn’t seem to be on the “travel radar” for most people.
 People I know appear to think of Albania as a country not worthy of the glamor that typically comes with the idea of “Europe.”
 Some may not know where Albania is on a map, others may not know it’s even in Europe, and most don’t know anyone that has traveled there.
 It’s time to redefine the opinion of Albania.

 Albania has many treasures throughout the country.
 Whether you are crunched for time or not, the fastest, and best, way to see the country is to rent a car (5FT Tip: Supposedly the public transportation is unreliable).
 I contacted EuroCar Albania because I like to seek local businesses rather than major conglomerates.
-With quick and efficient customer service, EuroCar asked for our itinerary so that they could provide us with the proper car for our journey.
+With quick and efficient customer service, they asked for our itinerary so that they could provide us with the proper car for our journey.
 I had never been asked this by a rental car company and so I was immediately pleasantly surprised with EuroCar Albania.
-We sent them our planned course and they responded promptly; they suggested a Sport Utility Vehicle with a Diesel engine for greater fuel efficiency.
-Philip was a little sour at the idea of driving a larger car through small European streets since he is very partial to tiny hatchbacks like a typical European.
-He went so far as to question EuroCar's judgement, but I told him we should trust their opinion and roll with it.
-Thank goodness we did!
+We sent them our planned route and they responded promptly; they suggested a Sport Utility Vehicle with a Diesel engine for greater fuel efficiency.

-The roads in Albania outside of the main cities are fine, but (supposedly) they were not fun to drive.
+The roads in Albania outside of the main cities are fine, but (at time of writing) they were not fun to drive.
 Albanian drivers are either aggressively fast drivers or extremely slow drivers.
 Because there is only one lane in either direction you must wait to pass; this would be possible if you could actually see around the endless turns.
 The Stepway responded well to an array of bumps in the road and had ample power to overtake, especially during upward climbs when most cars lacked the power to accelerate.
-After some stunning landscapes and an easy border crossing, we were through to Macedonia, the first stop on our roadtrip with EuroCar!
-The walled in Old Town of Ohrid was not difficult to drive into, and you shouldn't have a problem either.
+After some stunning landscapes and an easy border crossing, we were through to Macedonia, the first stop on our roadtrip in Albania!
+The walled-in Old Town of Ohrid was not difficult to drive into, and you shouldn't have a problem either.
 Read about our time in Ohrid here.

 VLORË: Back in Albania the next day we made our way from the Macedonian border to Vlorë.
 The drive was long and Google Maps took us on an “adventure road” which added to the duration of the trip.
 This “adventure road” consisted of narrow dirt streets peppered with potholes, crowded by various farm animals, and scattered with people.
 Massive puddles also made for an interesting drive along this road, but the Dacia Sendero responded extremely well.
 What should have been a rather uncomfortable ride was turned into laugher, as we couldn't believe the road Google took us on.
 Once in Vlorë we found a hotel for the night and retired to bed early.
 The next day we tackled the Llogara Pass.